xandra-X/xandrax/README.md

 🎨 Passionate about designing beautiful interfaces and turning them into responsive, clean code.
 💻 Specialize in HTML, CSS, JavaScript, and Figma.
-🌱 Currently learning: SQL, Tailwind CSS
+🌱 Currently learning: SQL, ThreeJs
 📌 Open to collaborations and creative web projects!

 ---